kvang138/Azure-SOC-and-Honeynet/README.md

   - Azure Key Vault
   - Azure Storage Account

-## Architecture before hardening with security controls
+## Architecture Before Hardening with Security Controls

 All resouces were originally deployed exposed to the internet with all traffics allowed.
 The virtual machine had its Network Security Group and host firewall wide open.

-### Metrics before hardening
+### Metrics Before Hardening

 | Metric           | Count
 |----------------- | -----